Days 1 - 2

 Having established our base at a hotel close to the capital's famous River Plate, we start our birding with a walk (and lunch) along the edge of the lakes near the excellent wetland reserve of Costanera Sur.
 Dotting the reed-fringed lakes we should find a great selection of South American waterbirds, whilst Chilean and Brown-chested Martins along with Chimanco and Southern Caracaras hawk overhead.
 Alongside such delights as Whistling Heron and Ringed Teal, our visit today will provide a fine introduction to a range of bird families and species we should encounter again elsewhere - from 'everyday' Chalk-browed Mockingbirds and Rufous Horneros to the goggle-eyed Spectacled Tyrant and startling Green-barred Woodpecker.
 Along the water-front, weird-looking Guira Cuckoos stalk the pavements and we'll check the fringing reeds for the distinctive Spot-flanked Gallinule and Red-crested Cardinal, plus Yellow-winged Blackbird and the diminutive, desirable yet secretive Many-coloured Rush Tyrant.

-After a splendid first afternoon of birding in the Argentine capital, we return to our hotel, take a fine evening meal at a local restaurant - then it’s off to bed early in preparation for the exciting days ahead!
+After a splendid first afternoon of birding in the Argentine capital, we return to our hotel to freshen up before dinner - then it’s off to bed early in preparation for the exciting days ahead!
 Night Buenos Aires

 Days 3 - 4